dedis/cs234-public/DAO/handout/handout.md

 - [Faucet EthDrop](https://ethdrop.dev/)

-You will need to enter in your Ethereum wallet **public address** located in MetaMask when on the *Goerli* network.
+You will need to enter in your Ethereum wallet **public address** located in MetaMask when on the *Sepolia* network.

 ![](2.png)

-(In case you do not see the Goerli network, you will need to enable test networks in Metamask under `Settings > Advanced`):
+(In case you do not see the Sepolia network, you will need to enable test networks in Metamask under `Settings > Advanced`):

 ![](3.png)